Live at INFEST 2015 - photo by DJ Bon

 The band supported Clan Of Xymox at The Garage in London, and headlined at the club night Oubliette in Delft, Holland.

 In the autumn of 2016, just after Ortonesque came out, Roi was asked to play live keyboards for Killing Joke on their 6 week long European and Scandinavian tour.
 So he did.

 Released the online only singles 304 Holloway Road, Interesting Times, Black Mirror and Everything Is Energy.

-Roi continues writing, recording, and regularly releasing new Mechanical Cabaret material via his Bandcamp page, and the band have several live appearances in the pipeline for this year.
+Roi continued writing, recording, and regularly releasing new Mechanical Cabaret material via his Bandcamp page, and the band had several live appearances this year, including a UK tour with Leaether Strip.

 Mechanical Cabaret's current live set up is Roi on lead vocals, melodica, occasional synths/percussion, including a Jen SX1000, JHS SD1, and KorgDV800.
 Steve's live equipment consists of a Moog Rogue, Korg R3, and an Oberheim Matrix 6, all routed through various guitar multi-FX units.
 When Roi performed in Tokyo in 2015, Steve couldn't make the shows, so Isawo Black Love Phantom joined Roi on stage, playing a Korg Triton and two metal objects which he used as percussion instruments.